 I tuned my radio to my favorite station today and they are playing Christmas music from now until the holiday is over.
 It is the time of year when holiday music rings through car stereos and shopping experiences are full of jingle bells, decorations and lights bringing a warm atmosphere and new life to homes across America as families gather together.
 We go on a mission for that perfect gift for our loved ones, and then overdo it just because we can.
 This is the season of Love, resounding Joy and the season of family.

 Christmas in particular has become virtually synonymous with materialism.
-This year, the National Retail Federation is projecting that Americans will spend more than 600 billion dollars just on Christmas.
+Last year, the National Retail Federation is projected that Americans would spend more than 600 billion dollars just on Christmas.
 This year they project a 37% increase in sales!
 Most of that money will be spent on Christmas gifts.
 According to a Gallup survey that was just released, the average U.S. adult plans to spend 781 dollars on Christmas gifts this year, which is significantly up from last year.
-On Average each American family that traveled during the holidays in 2013 spent $2500.00.
+On Average each American family that traveled during the holidays in 2014 spent $3000.00.
 Nearly nine in 10 U.S. adults say they will spend some amount of money this year on Christmas gifts.
-Underscoring the importance Americans place on holiday gift giving, 30% — identical to last year — plan to spend at least $1,000, and half plan to spend at least $500.
+Underscoring the importance Americans place on holiday gift giving, 30% — identical to last year — plan to spend at least $1,000 or more, and half plan to spend at least $500.
 Only 3% intend to spend less than $10

 Over the course of the entire year, Americans spend 6.96 billion hours on figuring out gifts for “hard to shop for” people according to Giftovus.
 The total annual cost of “bad” gifts is $49 billion dollars in wasted spending according to Giftovus.
 What if the money spent on these unwanted and useless gifts that are re-gifted or thrown out could be used for children in need?